 In order to be compliant, a thorough examination should be carried out as part of the installation process and at least once every 14 months thereafter.
 It is also the duty of the employer to keep a suitable record of the examination for a period of at least five years.
 This record should also include details of repairs carried out as a result of the examination and test.

 P601 certified BOFA engineers will carry out a thorough examination and test of LEV systems to help ensure optimal performance and legal compliance.

 What is LEV?

-Local exhaust ventilation (LEV) is a proven and cost effective means of removing airborne fume and dust hazards from the workplace to ensure operator safety and comfort.
+Local exhaust ventilation (LEV) is a proven and cost-effective means of helping to remove airborne fume and dust hazards from the workplace to help ensure operator safety and comfort.